samirshivji/SOC-Detection-Pipeline-Config-Analysis-Home-Lab-/README.md

 # 🛡️ SOC Detection Pipeline (Home Lab)

 This project simulates a real-world SOC detection pipeline using open-source tools in a home lab environment.
-Based on the MyDFIR YouTube series (Parts 1–4), it focuses on capturing endpoint telemetry, tuning detections, and mapping alerts to MITRE ATT&CK techniques using Wazuh, Sysmon, and Elasticsearch.
+This lab focuses on capturing endpoint telemetry, tuning detections, and mapping alerts to MITRE ATT&CK techniques using Wazuh, Sysmon, and Elasticsearch.
+Based on the MyDFIR YouTube

 ---